 While the entire infographic itself offers a wealth of information, it’s also something that you can crop into smaller images and still be able to share something of immense value.
 That’s one of the beauties of using this type of visual content marketing.

-One good approach to repurposing the infographic is to discuss the key points in more detail, include the cropped image, but also provide a link to the complete infographic.
+One good approach to repurposing the infographic is to discuss the key points in more detail, including the cropped image, but also provide a link to the complete infographic.

 You can be sure that if they found your post valuable enough that they’ll want to view more, which just means more relevant traffic, more engagement, and more conversions for you too.